Comprehensive study of muon-catalyzed nuclear reaction processes in the $dt\mu$ molecule: Abstract

 \section{Abstract}

 Muon catalyzed fusion ($\mu$CF) has recently regained considerable research interest owing to several new developments and applications.
-In this regard, we have performed a comprehensive study on the most important fusion reaction, namely $(dt\mu)_{J=v=0} \to \alpha + n + \mu + 17.6\,{\rm MeV}\:$ or$ \; (\alpha \mu)_{nl} + n + 17.6\,{\rm MeV}$.
-For the first time, the coupled-channels Schr\"{o}dinger equation is solved for the reaction, thereby satisfying the boundary condition for the muonic molecule $(dt\mu)_{J=v=0}$ as the initial state and the outgoing wave in the $\alpha n \mu$ channel.
+In this regard, we have performed a comprehensive study of the most important fusion reaction, namely $(dt\mu)_{J=v=0} \to \alpha + n + \mu + 17.6\,{\rm MeV}\:$ or $ \; (\alpha \mu)_{nl} + n + 17.6\,{\rm MeV}$.
+For the first time, the coupled-channels Schr\"{o}dinger equation for the reaction is solved, satisfying the boundary condition for the muonic molecule $(dt\mu)_{J=v=0}$ as the initial state and the outgoing wave in the $\alpha n \mu$ channel.
 We employ the $dt\mu$- and $\alpha n \mu$-channel coupled three-body model.
 All the nuclear interactions, the $d$-$t$ and $\alpha$-$n$ potentials, and the $d t$-$\alpha n$ channel-coupling nonlocal tensor potential are chosen to reproduce the observed low-energy ($1-300$ keV) astrophysical $S$-factor of the reaction $d+t\to \alpha+n + 17.6 \,{\rm MeV}$, as well as the total cross section of the $\alpha+n$ reaction at the corresponding energies.
-The resultant $dt\mu$ fusion rate is $1.03 \times 10^{12}\, {\rm s}^{-1}$.
-Substituting the obtained total wave function into the \mbox{$T$-matrix} based on the Lippmann-Schwinger equation, we have derived {\it absolute} values of the reaction rates going to the individual bound and continuum states of the outgoing $\alpha$-$\mu$ pair.
-Using these reaction rates, we obtain the initial $\alpha$-$\mu$ sticking probability $\omega_S^0=0.857 \%$ , which is $\sim\!8\%$ smaller than the literature values $(\simeq 0.92-0.93 \%)$ , and it is not inconsistent with the most recent \mbox{observations (2001)} at high DT densities.
-The origin of the $8\%$-reduction of $\omega_S^0$ is that we have employed the outgoing $\alpha$-$n$ \mbox{$D$ wave} and the $dt$-$\alpha n$ coupling tensor force.
-We also calculate the {\it absolute} values for the momentum and energy spectra of muons emitted during the fusion process.
+The resultant $dt\mu$ fusion rate is $1.15 \times 10^{12}\, {\rm s}^{-1}$.
+Substituting the obtained total wave function into the \mbox{$T$-matrix} based on the Lippmann-Schwinger equation, we have calculated {\it absolute} values of {the fusion rates $\lambda_{\rm f}^{\rm bound}$ and $\lambda_{\rm f}^{\rm cont.}$ } going to the bound and continuum states of the outgoing $\alpha$-$\mu$ pair, { respectively.
+We then derived the initial $\alpha$-$\mu$ sticking probability $\omega_S^0=\lambda_{\rm f}^{\rm bound}/ (\lambda_{\rm f}^{\rm bound}+\lambda_{\rm f}^{\rm cont.})= 0.857 \%$,} which is $\sim\!7\%$ smaller than the literature values $(\simeq 0.91-0.93 \%)$ , and {can explain} the recent \mbox{observations (2001)} at high D/T densities. {We have much improved the sticking-probability calculation by employing the $D$-wave $\alpha$-$n$ outgoing channel with the non-local tensor-force $dt$-$\alpha n$ coupling and by deriving $\omega_S^0$ based on the absolute values of the $\lambda_{\rm f}^{\rm bound}$ and $\lambda_{\rm f}^{\rm cont.}$. } We also calculate the {\it absolute} values for the momentum and energy spectra of the muon emitted during the fusion process.
 The most important result is that the peak energy is 1.1 keV although the mean energy is 9.5 keV owing to the long higher-energy tail.
-This is a useful result for the ongoing experimental project to realize the generation of an ultra-slow negative muon beam by utilizing the $\mu$CF for various applications e.g., a scanning negative muon microscope and an injection source for the muon collider.
+This is an essential result for the ongoing experimental project to realize the generation of an ultra-slow negative muon beam by utilizing the $\mu$CF for various applications e.g., a scanning negative muon microscope and an injection source \mbox{for the muon collider.}